att-innovate/firework/README.md

 ![alt text](resources/images/ctags-6.png)

 Ah-ha!
 Here we see that this method is a <a href="http://www.cplusplus.com/doc/tutorial/polymorphism/">virtual member</a> of the `MessageLite` class.
-This means derived classes can redefine this method, so hopefully now you believe me when I say this is where `AddressBook` takes over.
-Instead of redefining this method, however, `AddressBook` defines `InternalSerializeWithCachedSizesToArray()` which is called on **line 258** and what we'll jump into next.
+This means derived classes can redefine this method, so hopefully now you believe me when I say this is where `AddressBook` and other compiler-generated message classes take over.
+Actually, instead of redefining this method, compiler-generated message classes define `InternalSerializeWithCachedSizesToArray()` which is called on **line 258**.
+We'll jump into it next.

 8. Enter `:q` to exit vim.
 Still in `~/workspace/protobuf/src`, open the file, `../examples/addressbook.pb.cc`.
-This is the source file the compiler (i.e., `protoc`) spits out that defines the three messages, `AddressBook`, `Person`, and `PhoneNumber` and is where we'll find `Person::InternalSerializeWithCachedSizesToArray()`.
+This is the source file that the compiler (i.e., `protoc`) spits out defining the three messages, `AddressBook`, `Person`, and `PhoneNumber`, and hence it's where we'll find `Person::InternalSerializeWithCachedSizesToArray()`.

 9. Once open, let's display line numbers and search for the method.